I’m going to imagine you have just gone to the fridge to get yourself a tasty cheese snack, only to discover that the brie has turned brown!

 What is the Science Behind Brie?

-As you know, brie should have a soft, almost fluffy white rind, so if it turns brown, it could be a concern.
+As you may know, Brie should have a soft, almost fluffy white rind, so if it turns brown, it could indicate an issue.
+Before addressing the cause of this browning, let’s first explore the reason behind Brie’s white color.

-You may be surprised to learn that the rind is composed of mold that has been deliberately introduced into the cheese.
+Interestingly, the rind is made up of mold that has been intentionally introduced into the cheese.

 A culture known as Penicillium candidum is added during the cheesemaking process to encourage mold to grow and form the rind.

-Skilled artisan cheesemakers regularly pat down the furry growth, allowing it to form the coating on the brie.
+Experienced cheesemakers regularly smooth down the surface growth, allowing it to develop into the characteristic coating on Brie.

 What Factors Affect the Color of Brie?